West Hatch

-West Hatch is a hamlet and civil parish in Somerset, England, situated 5 mi south east of Taunton in the Somerset West and Taunton district.
+West Hatch is a hamlet and civil parish in Somerset, England, situated 5 mi south east of Taunton.
 It has a population of 306.

 History

 The name of the hamlet indicates it lies to the west of Hatch Beauchamp.

 The parish of West Hatch was part of the North Curry Hundred.
 The manor, along with North Curry, was granted to the Bishop of Wells by Richard I in 1189 and then to the dean and chapter of Wells Cathedral.

 West Hatch has been the home of an RSPCA Little Creech centre since 1963, when the 17th century farm was purchased for the charity.
 A new purpose-built centre was constructed in 1997.
 During the cleanup operation after the beaching of the MSC Napoli cargo ship off the coast of Devon in January 2007, the majority of seabirds covered in oil were sent to the West Hatch RSPCA to be cleaned.
 It is one of two RSPCA centres in the UK used for this purpose and its work is often featured on national television.